weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`ActivityFontSize [ number ]`

-     The font name for text except for diamonds in Activity diagrams.
+      |cmdl_fsize4| all text except for diamonds in Activity diagrams.

 :Applies to: